syyunn/lobbyview/README.md

 # Lobbyview
 ## Questions
 - [ ] Who's actually behind in lobbying activity in congress?
+- [ ] How's the use of media become perversion of government institution?

 ## Research Proposal
 ### Representation Learning on Heterogeneous Lobby Graph